1. What is Woodford?

 - You’ll be redirected to the website where you’ll need to enter your Salesforce credentials.

 Warning: Be sure to log out from any Salesforce organizations before logging in here, if you have any opened in browser.

 3. The Mobile Project – a home for Resco Mobile app customizations

 As you already know, the Mobile Project contains customizations of the Resco Mobile app for selected user profile(s) is stored.
 This is where you can add custom objects, change fields, create new views, forms, etc.

 Note: Since Woodford supports more than just Salesforce, it uses slightly different vocabulary than SFDC.
 Here are the most important differences you may encounter when interacting with Woodford:

-You can start customizing by opening this project and changing it directly, but it is advisable to create a Clone of the project so that you can always return to the default state.
+You can start customizing by opening this project and changing it directly, but it is advisable to create a New Project where you’ll get to choose from the available templates.

 Type: For Salesforce projects, this is always set to “Standard User”.

 Name: Give your project a name.
 As you might be creating a few projects at a time and this will keep things organized.